Health and Retirement Study: Administrative Information

 Many individuals and institutions have contributed to the planning, design, development, and ongoing administration of the study.
-This includes the study’s leadership at the Institute for Social Research, specifically the first HRS Director, F. Thomas Juster, who led the effort to initiate the HRS, Robert J. Willis, the Director from 1995 to 2007, and David R. Weir, the current Director.
+This includes the study’s leadership at the Institute for Social Research, specifically the first HRS director, F. Thomas Juster, who led the effort to initiate the HRS, Robert J. Willis, the director from 1995 to 2007, and David R. Weir, the current director.
 HRS relies on the contributions of the HRS co-investigators, a multidisciplinary group of leading academic researchers at the University of Michigan and other institutions nationwide, a steering committee and working groups, which have provided critical advice about the study’s design and monitored its progress, and the NIA-HRS Data Monitoring Committee, an advisory group of independent members of the academic research community and representatives of agencies interested in the study.

 In addition, the Social Security Administration has provided technical advice and substantial support for the study.
 Over the HRS’s history, other important contributors have included the United States Department of Labor’s Pension and Welfare Benefits Administration, the United States Department of Health and Human Services Office of the Assistant Secretary for Planning and Evaluation, and the State of Florida.

 Related Studies

 The HRS has a number of sister studies in other countries.
-In recent years, the HRS has been extended to several Asian countries, including Korea (the Korean Longitudinal Study of Aging or KLoSA), Japan (the Japanese Study of Aging and Retirement or JSTAR), China (the Chinese Health and Retirement Survey or CHARLS), India (The Longitudinal Aging Study in India or LASI) and New Zealand (Health, Work and Retirement Study).
-Population aging is very rapid in Asia and India and China alone will have more than one billion people over age 60 during this century.
+As of 2025, the HRS has been extended to several Asian countries, including Korea (the Korean Longitudinal Study of Aging or KLoSA), Japan (the Japanese Study of Aging and Retirement or JSTAR), China (the Chinese Health and Retirement Survey or CHARLS), India (The Longitudinal Ageing Study in India or LASI) and New Zealand (Health, Work and Retirement Study).
 CHARLS is headed by a team at the Chinese Center for Economic Research (CCER) at Peking University under the direction of Professor Zhao Yaohui.
-LASI is jointly headed by a team from Harvard University under the direction of Professor David Bloom and the International Institute of Population Studies (IIPS) in Mumbai India.
+LASI is jointly headed by a team from Harvard University under the direction of Professor David Bloom and the International Institute of Population Studies (IIPS) in Mumbai, India.
 Both CHARLS and LASI were awarded peer review grants to conduct pilot studies by the National Institute of Aging in the United States.
 Other studies include: